TeskaLabs/asab-webui/doc/setflag.md

-# ASAB WebUI PreviewFlag component
+# ASAB WebUI setFlag method

-`PreviewFlag` is a react reusable component.
+The setFlag method renders a reusable `PreviewFlag` component in the application's header.
 It is used to display a customizable (preview) flag.

 # Setup